decred/vspd/README.md

   detail on the API and its usage, read [api.md](./docs/api.md)

 - **Web front-end** - A minimal website (no JavaScript) providing public pool stats.
-An admin page enables searching for tickets and downloading database backups.
+A password protected admin page provides an overview of system status, enables searching for tickets and downloading database backups.

 - **Two-way accountability** - All vspd requests and responses are signed by their sender, which enables both the client and the server to hold each other accountable in the case of misbehaviour.
-For more detail, and examples, read [two-way-accountability.md](./docs/two-way-accountability.md).
+For more detail and examples, read [two-way-accountability.md](./docs/two-way-accountability.md).

 - **Dynamic fees** - Clients must request a new fee address and amount for every